 VR (Virtual Reality) is a topical area and likely to become increasingly popular. there’s a lot of debate about the best VR hand Interfaces and best VR gloves.
+Right now, this is a very new area and there’s a lot of differing opinions about the best haptic gloves and any gloves for virtual reality.

 Non-VR Touch Gloves

 If you want to touch a screen, tablet, etc. but wear gloves at the same time, you need special gloves like the Agloves Polar Sport Touchscreen Gloves.
 These are suitable for working on a tablet, smartphone etc. but of course don’t capture your hand movements in three-dimensional VR space, like the special weighted gloves for VR.
+So these kinds of gloves do not make our list – however, we mention them here because their capabilities form part of true VR gloves.

 VR Hand Interfaces